CVidrio/ffa-framework/docs/matlab.md

 ### Model Assessment Changes

 Use the built-in R function `approx()` to perform log-linear interpolation of the return periods.
-The MATLAB implementation uses a hard-coded algorithm which behaves unpredictably when the original and interpolated $x$-values are equally.
+The MATLAB implementation uses a hard-coded algorithm which behaves unpredictably when the original and interpolated $x$-values are equal.